Ultimate STEM Challenge FAQs

 How will I know if my students have qualified as finalists?

-We will announce finalist teams on the Ultimate STEM Challenge homepage on Friday 8 March, the first day of British Science Week.
+We will announce finalist teams on the Ultimate STEM Challenge homepage on Friday 29th March.
 The teacher of the successful teams will receive an email with information and next steps.

 When is the final event?